geekquad/AlgoBook/README.md

 ## Community

-Join our [Slack community](https://join.slack.com/t/geekquad/shared_invite/zt-l3t67zvr-JMKbn57PpxjEi7uC2k0etg) to get help in contributing, as well as stay up-to-date on issues and best practices.
+Join our [Discord Server](https://discord.gg/Bvw8NR9VnM) to get help in contributing, as well as stay up-to-date on issues and best practices.

 As always, thanks to our amazing contributors!